Baby Development Milestones Unpacked: A Comprehensive Age & Stage Guide to Natural Development

 Pro tip: When you have the capacity to put up with the mess, you can spread mashed food or puree on their high chair tray and let them explore it!11

 Research suggests that breastfeeding can have a positive impact on feeding development.
 Breast milk not only provides essential nutrients but also supports the development of oral muscles used in sucking, swallowing, and eventually managing thicker textures.
 Due to breast milk being dynamic and ever-changing to your babies’ nutrient needs it also varies in flavors.
 Which in theory may help them with flavor acceptance in the future.
-We understand that not everyone can or chooses to breastfeed and want to recognise that bottle-fed babies are also able to develop feeding skills.
+We understand that not everyone can or chooses to breastfeed and want to recognize that bottle-fed babies are also able to develop feeding skills.
 5,6,7

 We recommend you use the above as a general reference or guide to help you know what might be “coming up” with your little one developmentally.
 If you find tracking gives you peace of mind then you can use apps or journal their progress.
 We recommend that if you do this, make it fun so it does not add more stress to your already busy life.
 As you do this, if something seems off to you, these journals may help identify areas that may require extra attention or support by your child’s care team.5